ClementPinard/FlowNetTorch/README.md

 No training is currently provided for DispNet

+### Note
+the input is supposed to be BGR [0,1] for the caffe pretrained models But in the end it does not really matter if you take RGB [0,1] or BGR [0,1], since during caffe training they did color warps as data augmentation.

+Torch pretrained models however (with 'from_scratch' appended to the name) expects a normalized inputs as in the training code.

 ##Training on Flying Chair Dataset

 First, you need to download the [the flying chair dataset](http://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html) .
 It is ~64GB big and we recommend you put in a SSD Drive.